pwintz/sharc/resources/sharc/README.md

 # Simulation Batching
-This Section describes the data representation for simulations executed by Scarab-in-the-loop when using batching.
+This Section describes the data representation for simulations executed by SHARC when using batching.

 ## Simulation Batch With No Misses